JoshOrndorff/recipes/src/testing/mock.md

 rev = '6ae3b6c4ddc03d4cdb10bd1d417b95d20f4c1b6e'
 ```

-There is more than one pattern for building a mock runtime environment for testing module logic.
+There is more than one pattern for building a mock runtime environment for testing pallet logic.
 Two patterns are presented below.
 The latter is generally favored for reasons discussed in [custom test environment](./externalities.md)
-* [`new_test_ext`](#newext) -  consolidates all the logic for building the environment to a single public method, but isn't relatively configurable (i.e. uses one set of module constants)
+* [`new_test_ext`](#newext) -  consolidates all the logic for building the environment to a single public method, but isn't relatively configurable (i.e. uses one set of pallet constants)
-* [`ExtBuilder`](#extbuilder) - define methods on the unit struct `ExtBuilder` to facilitate a flexible environment for tests (i.e. can reconfigure module constants in every test if necessary)
+* [`ExtBuilder`](#extbuilder) - define methods on the unit struct `ExtBuilder` to facilitate a flexible environment for tests (i.e. can reconfigure pallet constants in every test if necessary)

 ## new_test_ext <a name = "newext"><a/>
 *[`kitchen/pallets/smpl-treasury`](https://github.com/substrate-developer-hub/recipes/tree/master/kitchen/pallets/smpl-treasury)*

-In [`smpl-treasury`](https://github.com/substrate-developer-hub/recipes/tree/master/kitchen/pallets/smpl-treasury), use the `balances::GenesisConfig` and the module's `Genesis::<TestRuntime>` to set the balances of the test accounts and establish council membership in the returned test environment.
+In [`smpl-treasury`](https://github.com/substrate-developer-hub/recipes/tree/master/kitchen/pallets/smpl-treasury), use the `balances::GenesisConfig` and the pallet's `Genesis::<TestRuntime>` to set the balances of the test accounts and establish council membership in the returned test environment.

 ```rust, ignore
 pub fn new_test_ext() -> runtime_io::TestExternalities {